 - Google Authorship.
 Being established with a Google Authorship is like Social Proof.
 It links to your Google Plus page and shows how many people have you in their Google Plus circles.

 - Online Reviews.
-Do you have a listing in Google Local or Google Places for Business?
+Do you have a listing in Google Local or Google My Business?
 The amount of customer reviews you have on your listing is another line of Social Proof towards your brand.

 Ask me again.
 Do Social Signals help your SEO?
 Yes, they do!

-Content is still King: Create Content that People Like
+Content is King: Create Content that People Like

 People cheated and manipulated the way links arrived at their websites.
 Oh dear!
 So many got upset… running home to mummy, crying.